No Comments

 Remaxvipbelize: Beach Boundary

 Shuttles – Some people take shuttles or rent a car at BZE.
 The drive is anywhere from 3.5-5 hours.
-Read THIS post about driving to Belize to help you decide.
-THIS post provides great driving directions to us from BZE.
-The two most well known shuttles are THIS one, THIS one and THIS one.
-You can book them online.
+You can book them online

 Car rental – car rental is expensive in Belize, as there are not many cars here ($50-100us per day).
 Gas is also pretty pricey.
 BUT, it is still a great experience to drive through the country, and see my post above about driving in Belize.
 If you are seeing the whole country, it is economical.
 When you arrive at BZE, the car rental places are located just outside the main entrance to the airport, easy to find, and works like a US car rental.
 You do not need a car once you are in Placencia as we (Caribbean Beach Cabanas -CBC) are walking distance to everything in the village.
 One-way car rental from BZE to Placencia – I recommend you contact the car rental place and ask – there is a hefty “drop fee” and the policies change based on their inventory.